-How Internal Rate of Return Benefits Real Estate Investors
+How the Internal Rate of Return Benefits Real Estate Investors

-What makes it generally more popular than most, however, is that the internal rate of return (IRR) accounts for time value of money.
-Therefore it provides investors with a linkage between both the present value (PV) and the future value (FV) of a rental income property's income stream.
+What makes it popular is that the internal rate of return (IRR) accounts for the time value of money, and therefore it provides investors with a linkage between both the present value (PV) and the future value (FV) of an real estate investment property's income stream.

-The idea is straightforward.
-Given that the investor is making an investment with money that has a particular buying power today, IRR enables investors to determine their rate of return on their initial cash investment based on what a property's estimated future cash flows are also worth today.
+Since the investor is making the investment with money that has a particular buying power today, investors can use IRR to determine their rate of return on their initial cash investment, based not upon what those future cash flows may be worth tomorrow, but rather on what a property's estimated future cash flows are also worth today.

-The internal rate of return becomes that unique rate "at which all tomorrow's incomes are discounted to exactly equal the amount of money initially invested today".
-In other words, the discount rate is what we call the internal rate of return.
+In other words, the internal rate of return is that rate at which all tomorrow's incomes are discounted to exactly equal the amount of money initially invested today.

-- A hand-held financial calculator like HP12.
-In this case just open the instruction manual, read along and make the necessary keyboard selections.
+- A financial calculator like HP12.
+In this case, open the instruction manual and read along to make the necessary keyboard selections.
+Somewhat tedious.

 Rule of Thumb